cloud-ark/firstmile/README.txt

    create a Google App Engine project from the GAE Console.
    - Create a project and note down the Project ID.
-3) Deploy the application by navigating to the application folder and executing following command: lme deploy --cloud google --service mysql
+3) Deploy the application by navigating to the application folder and executing following command: lme app deploy --cloud google --service mysql

 +------------------+-----------+--------+
 |     App Name     | Deploy ID | Cloud  |